backdrop-contrib/utz_tokens/README.md

 Installation
 ------------

-- Install this module using [the official Backdrop CMS instructions](https://backdropcms.org/guide/modules).
+Install this module using [the official Backdrop CMS instructions](https://backdropcms.org/guide/modules).

+To use the tokens in formatted text,

+- Install and enable the [Token Filter](https://backdropcms.org/project/token_filter) module.
 - Enable the "Replace tokens" filter for the text formats that you will be using these tokens in.

-To automatically detect the user's time zone for anonymous users, go to /admin/config/regional/utz-tokens and check that option.
+To automatically detect the time zone for anonymous users,

+- Install and enable the [Time Zone Detect](https://backdropcms.org/project/timezone_detect) module and the [Luxon](https://github.com/bugfolder/luxon) module.
+- Go to /admin/config/regional/utz-tokens and check that option.

 Documentation
 -------------